 After receiving your bankruptcy discharge, you are no longer liable for the mortgage and you will not owe money for a deficiency balance after foreclosure.
 If you have more loans than the value of your home, you will be in deficiency.
 Chapter 7 is good if you want to avoid liability for a deficiency judgment but to stop a foreclosure this is not an ideal option.

-A court can completely outcast a mortgage lien when the property value is not higher than at foreclosure sale to repay money towards the lien.
+A court can completely outcast a mortgage lien when the property value is not higher than the foreclosure sale to repay money towards the lien.
 This is known as lien stripping.
 This is available with Chapter 13 bankruptcy cases but not with Chapter 7.

-A Temporary Stop to Foreclosure
+A Temporary Stop To Foreclosure

 There are a lot more details on Chapter 7 bankruptcy.
-Only bankruptcy attorney in Edmond, OK, can inform you about it.
-If you are curious to know more about this legal policy or comparison between Chapter 13 and Chapter 7, contact Chris Mudd & Associates.
+Only a bankruptcy attorney in Edmond, OK, can inform you about it.
+If you are curious to know more about this legal policy or a comparison between Chapter 13 and Chapter 7, contact Chris Mudd & Associates.